 The garden opened in 2009 but its location, predominantly below ground on Oxford Street means many people drive past without noticing.

-Winner of multiple international design awards it’s a great place for a rest while checking out the famous Paddington Markets or many shops that line Oxford Street
+Winner of multiple international design awards, it’s a peaceful place for a rest while checking out the famous Paddington Markets or many shops that line Oxford Street.

 Address: 251-255 Oxford St, Paddington

 Public transport rating: at the door

 Wheel-friendly: There is a lift to the lower level

 Royal Botanic Garden

 Sydney’s Royal Botanic Garden is a treasured part of the city.
 There are over 26K reviews of the gardens on Google Maps and a rating of 4.7 out of five.